gneu77/rx-signals/docs/rx-signals_start.md

 > And also no, because you don't get the dependencies itself from the store, but you get them wrapped into an observable.
 > This makes a difference, because some arguments against classic service locators do not apply to the _rx-signals-store_.
 > Thus, I don't like to bring in this somehow biased term and instead keep calling it reactive DI.
+> In classic-DI, you e.g. define an injection-point via annotated-interface and the DI-lib takes care to create and inject the concrete dependency at that point.
+> In reactive-DI, your injection-point is a behavior you request from the store via an identifier that corresponds to the interface.
+The store then injects the concrete dependency as soon as it becomes available.
+> The only drawback compared to classic-DI is that the depending code needs to know the store.
+However, being some kind of reactive-runtime, the store is practically needed everywhere.

 ## Encapsulation via Signals-type <a name="signals-type"></a>

 In the previous section, we tallied that in _rx-signals_, decoupling is done by wireing dependencies based on identifiers.
-But of course, we still want to be able to somehow encapsulate certain behaviors and events that belong together, to achieve a high cohesion.
+But of course, we still want to be able to somehow bundle certain behaviors and events that belong together, to achieve encapsulation and high cohesion.
 This leads to the following requirements:
 * The creation of `SignalId`s and the setup of the store (using the `SignalId`s) must be separated somehow.
   * Because all `SignalId`s used in wireing must be available, when the setup starts.